 - Every registered user gets 1,000 free project hours each month.
 Project hours are replenished on the first day of each month at 00:00 UTC.
 Unused project hours cannot be rolled over.

-- This project hours limit does not apply to Boosted Apps.
-If you are a Glitch Member the monthly allowance is 4,000 project hours.
+- This project hours limit does not apply to boosted apps.
+If you subscribe to Glitch Pro, the monthly allowance is 4,000 project hours.
 Project hours are replenished on the first day of each month at 00:00 UTC.
-These hours will be applied to any non-Boosted apps that you own.
+These hours will be applied to any non-boosted apps that you own.

 - Click here to learn more about project hours, and how to manage them!